sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **What is a concept in SQL that's essential to marketing?**

-Joins are essential for getting the information I need that came from different processes, but `CASE WHEN` is also very important, as it allows you to create flags for the end user to answer their questions about how the data breaks down.
+`JOIN`s are essential for getting the information I need that came from different processes, but `CASE WHEN` is also very important, as it allows you to create flags for the end user to answer their questions about how the data breaks down.

 **Where did you learn SQL?**